smunchang/hexaus_sample/README.md

 ```

 ## Purchase Item
 If user have enough balance to purchase item, "purchase dialog" will be shown.
-Or if insufficient balance, "topup dialog" will be shown.
+Or if balance is insufficent, "topup dialog" will be shown.

 ```
 ex)